convox/docs/docs/networking/load-balancing.md

 ### Limitations

 Currently, AWS ALBs have a 100 rule limit.
-Because of this, there is a limit to the number of routable apps that should be deployed on any one Rack.
-If you run out of available rules on your load balancer, spread your apps across multiple Racks to overcome this limitation.
+Because of this, there is a limit to the number of routable Apps that should be deployed on any one Rack.
+If you run out of available rules on your load balancer, spread your Apps across multiple Racks to overcome this limitation.
 Alternatively change the [InternalDomains](/reference/app-parameters/InternalDomains) app parameter to disable the internal domains from utilising some of those rules.

 ## Finding Your Load Balancer Hostname